nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 It is optimized for use via a **Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).

 With LoyaltyLift, you can easily keep track of your customers' preferences, purchase history, and contact information, enabling you to provide personalized service that will keep them coming back.
-Our user-friendly interface makes it easy to manage orders, and provide rewards, helping you grow your business while delivering an exceptional customer experience.
+Our application makes it easy to manage orders, and provide rewards, helping you grow your business while delivering an exceptional customer experience.

 Let's get started!